Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

                    # before vi from Cygwin in Path
     rsync          # Will crash if 64-bit Cygwin was installed instead
                    # of 32-bit!
-    which make     # /usr/bin/make
+    which make     # /usr/bin/make (provided by rtools40)
-    which gcc      # /mingw32/bin/gcc
+    which gcc      # /mingw32/bin/gcc (provided by rtools40)
     gcc --version  # gcc.exe (Built by Jeroen for the R-project) 8.3.0